CarletonWirelessLab/PD_testing/README.md

 ** After setting up the network
 Jammer:
 1. Connect the Jammer according to the aforementioned figure
-2. Using MATLAB, genreate the IQ components required to by sent by the Jammer
+2. Using MATLAB, generate the IQ components required to by sent by the Jammer
 3. Run sendIQ.py to send the IQ components
 Sampler:
 1. Connect the Sampler according to the aforementioned figure
 2. Run writeIQ.py for x amount of seconds (preferably 2 seconds) to sample the medium
-3. The IQ components will be stored in a ??.bin file
+3. The IQ components will be stored in a (---.bin) file

 Processing:
-1. Using MATLAB, edit the MAC address of the UUT in windowAnalyze_p2.m
+1. Using MATLAB, edit the MAC address of the UUT (UUT_MAC) in windowAnalyze_p2.m
-2. run windowAnalyze to process the samples and generate the results
+2. Run windowAnalyze to process the samples and generate the results